• Skip to primary navigation

 Jump to Recipe

-This vegetarian rice bowl is packed with all of your favorite seasonal flavors and then pulled together with the creamiest cinnamon-spiced apple cider dressing.
-Switch out the ingredients based on what you love and have on hand to make it easy.
+This vegetarian bowl is packed with all of your favorite seasonal flavors and then pulled together with the creamiest cinnamon-spiced apple cider dressing!

 autumn rice bowl with a jar of creamy dressing on the side